GeorgiaDome Final 2026 Mock Draft

 It can be argued that outside RB and EDGE, Miami could use an upgrade at any position.
 The franchise cornerstones for all teams are QB, EDGE, and OT.
 Miami paid QB Malik Willis, is decent at EDGE/depth, but has two incredibly average players at OT in Paul & Jackson, who has durability concerns.
 Mauigoa is a prototypical RT that solidifies a position for a decade.
 His impact is a major reason Miami went to the title game this past year.
 Mauigoa allows new HC Jeff Hafley to have a solid building block as Miami looks at a multi-year rebuild, which has been echoed from leadership down.

-Dallas is rumored to be moving up to #3 for Bailey, Reese, or Styles.
-It's not out of the question but take it with a grain of salt because Jerry Jones just wants people talking about the Cowboys and he will do anything to keep them relevant.
+Note: Dallas is rumored to be moving up to #3 for Bailey, Reese, or Styles.
+It's not out of the question but take it with a grain of salt.
+Jerry Jones doesn't want to part with #20 and that would complicate a move up that high.
+Jones just wants people talking about the Cowboys and he will do anything to keep them relevant.

 The Rams have been exploring WR targets around the league.
 Adams is another year older and, as exciting as McVay has been with his 13P package, another WR is needed to balance out the offense, especially if Adams or Nacua ever goes down.

 Lemon is currently ranked as my WR #3 (behind Tyson and Tate).
-In my opinion, the drop off from the Top 3 to the next tier (Cooper, Boston, Conception, Lane, Fields, Branch, Bell) is pretty significant.
+In my opinion, the drop off from the Top 3 to the next tier (Cooper, Boston, Conception) is pretty significant.
 The Rams will see Puka qualities in Lemon, who does not have to move far from his college home.
 Lemon will be asked to be a piece and not the savior which will alleviate the pressure as he adjusts to the league and media interviews.

 The Ravens chose the player over the coach this offseason and nothing has been done to support the player.
 Instead the Ravens let guys walk out the door and seem like a team doing a soft rebuild rather than chasing Super Bowls.

 Flowers needs a running mate, as Bateman has been inconsistent and new staff has no ties to him.
-Tyson (My WR1) is still on the board but his injury history is significant and teams are legitimately expressing concern.
 The Ravens lost Isaiah Likely to the Giants this offseason and 31 year old Mark Andrews is showing his age.

 Sadiq is a flex TE that rounds out the Ravens offense and gives them a true secondary threat opposite Flowers.
 He is an average blocker but can create mismatches for teams in 12P sets.
 At 6'3'' 241 lbs. and 4.3 speed, Sadiq can be a match-up problem for teams already having to account for Lamar, Henry, and Flowers.